PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 6.2 Postmarketing Experience

-The following adverse reactions have been identified during postapproval use of PROTONIX and PROTONIX I.V.
+The following adverse reactions have been identified during post approval use of pantoprazole sodium products.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 These adverse reactions are listed below by body system: